Ziad-khallaf/Bitcoin-Prices-Analysis/README.md

 * **Real-time Data Integration:** Explore options for integrating real-time or more frequently updated data.
 * **Advanced Modeling:** Implement predictive modeling techniques to forecast future Bitcoin prices.
 * **Expand Asset Comparison:** Include comparisons with other cryptocurrencies and traditional financial assets.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-See the `LICENSE` file for more details.

-## Contributions

-Contributions to this project are welcome!
-If you have ideas for improvements, new visualizations, or find any issues, please feel free to open an issue or submit a pull request.